 What Is Titration?

-Titration, also known as titrimetry, is a qualitative analysis technique that can be used to calculate the concentration of a given analyte in a mixture.
-Titration is an important technique in the field of analytical chemistry and is sometimes referred to as volumetric analysis.
-The process of titration involves the preparation of a titrant/titrator, which is a standard solution whose volume and concentration is predetermined.
-This titrant is then made to react with the analyte until some endpoint or equivalence point is reached, at which stage the concentration of the analyte can be determined by measuring the amount of titrant consumed.
+Titration which is also known as titrimetry is a chemical qualitative analysis technique that is used to calculate the concentration of a given analyte in a mixture.
+Titration is an important technique in the field of analytical chemistry and is sometimes referred to as volumetric analysis also.

 - Types of Titrations

 - Double Titration

 - Iodimetry Titration